 For anyone working online, it’s important to get a grasp on your personal online security.
 Here we’re covering what is phishing, and no, it has nothing to do with the aquatic animal.
-We’re going to cover the basics, run through some examples, and give you a few pointers on how not to get involved in this scam.
+We’re going to cover the basics, run through some examples, and give you a few pointers on how not to get involved in scams of this nature.

 What Is Phishing?